-IMAGES COURTESY OF TASCHEN
+IMAGES COURTESY OF VIBIA

-IMAGES COURTESY OF SKANDIUM
+IMAGES COURTESY OF RAFAEL GAMO / V2

-"No two materials are alike.
+'No two materials are alike.
 No two sites on earth are alike.
 No two buildings have the same purpose.
 The purpose, the site, the material determine the shape.
 Nothing can be reasonable or beautiful unless it’s made by one central idea, and the idea sets every detail.
-A building is alive, like a man."
+A building is alive, like a man.'

-CREATED IN SOHO LONDON BY MARK KING
+MADE IN LONDON BY MARK KING